theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 1. Made a **Development Environment for Managing Multiple Related Codebases**.
 With the number of independent servers and web application codebases, this was critical to make sure all related code was in one repository.
 2. Extracted **Relevant Code from STEP/PLAE projects** to merge into our current development stack.
 Most notably this is the **PTrack** module.
-3. Built the **Admin Webapp Framework with NextJS**.
+3. Built the **Admin Web-app Framework with NextJS**.
 This wraps our favored web technologies into a clean prototype building framework.
 To date it has been more useful for wireframing screen flow concepts, but when we start writing the admnin interfaces it will be an improvement over our old system.
 4. Made the **GEMscript Scriptable Simulation Engine** from the researcher specifications, further resolving details until we could implement.
 It's a stand-alone module that can exist in multiple code environments.

 In August 2020 we had a working Scriptable Simulation engine, but did not have a way to actually see what it was doing or modify scripts outside the development environment.
 These are necessary for the research team to evaluate the scripting engine in a tangible way.
 To expedite the process, we started two parallel tracks of development: